jwells-github/Battlerite-Player-Statistics/README.md

 ![App user overview](https://github.com/jwells-github/Battlerite-Player-Statistics/blob/master/userOverview.png?raw=true)

-The statistics for each indidual champion are held in a list and are shown to the user via a recyclerview.
+The statistics for each individual champion are held in a list and are shown to the user via a recyclerview.

 The user is able to see the wins, losses, win rate, champion level and time played for each champion